book-bite/www/README.md

-# KIM
+# Savry
-Kitchen Inventory Manager (KIM) is an intelligent inventory tracking system designed to streamline kitchen management for households, restaurants, and food businesses.
+Savry is an intelligent inventory tracking system designed to streamline kitchen management for households, restaurants, and food businesses.
 It helps users efficiently track, manage, and replenish kitchen supplies, reducing waste and optimizing grocery planning.
 Key Features:

 ✅ Real-Time Inventory Tracking – Keep an updated list of all kitchen ingredients and supplies.